vgtmhl/bulletboard/README.md

 This is a Typescript implementation of **Dave Gray**'s Javascript tutorial: [React Redux Example Project with Redux Toolkit](https://www.youtube.com/watch?v=hI-VgEaCMyQ&list=PL0Zuz27SZ-6M1J5I1w2-uZx36Qp6qhjKo&index=2)

 If you stumbled here looking to learn some Redux, take a look at [Dave's Youtube channel](https://www.youtube.com/c/DaveGrayTeachesCode)!
-He is an amazing teachers and puts out great quality content.
+He is an amazing teacher and puts out great quality content.